How to Make WWWow with

 Magento offers both ready-made templates paid at approximately 100 dollars, which can be used straight away.
 Custom themes may cost anywhere from 600 to 25,000 dollars and require the help of a developer when setting up.

-Compared to Shopify, Magento has, however, quite limited choice of themes, and they are more expensive.
-On the other hand, they offer more flexible customization, including the ability to apply custom images to products and pages, or edit the action bar and navigation text.
+Compared to Shopify, Magento has, however, quite a limited choice of themes, and they are more expensive.
+On the other hand, they offer more flexible customization, including the ability to apply custom images to products and pages or edit the action bar and navigation text.

-Conclusion: Shopify has more beautiful templates at decent prices that would cater to the needs of almost every store, however Magento’s design possibilities would be really satisfying for more demanding customers.
+Conclusion: Shopify has more beautiful templates at decent prices that would cater to the needs of almost every store, however, Magento’s design possibilities would be satisfying for more demanding customers.

 Both Shopify and Magento are highly scalable, with the latter being designed specially to let big brands grow, and is hence able to handle high traffic and a wide range of products in multiple stores in different languages.